Mike Watt: Jumpstarted Plowhards

 In 2019, Watt joined Todd Congelliere to form Jumpstarted Plowhards.
 Their debut album, Round One, was recorded for release on October 4, 2019, with Recess Records.
 Drums are handled by a rotating roster including former Minutemen and fIREHOSE bandmate George Hurley, Hole drummer Patty Schemel, The Secondmen's Jerry Trebotic and The Missingmen's Raul Morales.

 The band plans to record five LPs before playing live.

-FITTED
+Fitted

-Initially formed as a one-off group for Wire's DRILL festival in Los Angeles, Watt, Graham Lewis (Wire), Matthew Simms (Wire), and Bob Lee (The Black Gang) formed FITTED and decided to stay together and record.
+Initially formed as a one-off group for Wire's Drill festival in Los Angeles, Watt, Graham Lewis (Wire), Matthew Simms (Wire), and Bob Lee (The Black Gang) formed Fitted and decided to stay together and record.

-The debut album, "First Fits", was released in November 2019.
+The debut album, First Fits, was released in November 2019.

 mssv

 Watt played bass with guitarist Mike Baggetta and drummer Jim Keltner for Baggetta's Wall of Flowers album in March 2019.
 Watt joined Baggetta for a ten date March tour with Stephen Hodges substituting for Keltner.

 The resulting trio named themselves mssv and recorded a live album entitled Live Flowers.
 A studio album entitled Main Steam Stop Valve followed in 2020.